Package Leaflet: Information for the User

 Severe or generalized dermatitis.
 The test should be postponed until the acute phase has ended.

-Known hypersensitivity to any of the excipients included in the test, in addition to the active principles.
+Known hypersensitivity to any of the excipients included in the test in addition to the active principles.

-Warnings and special precautions for use
+Special Warnings and Precautions for Use

 The skin irritation syndrome is a state of hyperreactivity induced by dermatitis in other parts of the body or by a strong positive reaction to the test.
-Therefore, results should be carefully evaluated in patients with multiple, concurrent positive test results.
+Therefore, the results should be carefully evaluated in patients with multiple, concomitant positive test results.
 It may be necessary to repeat the test at a later date to determine which reactions are false positives.

-If a severe reaction occurs due to the test, the patient may be treated with a topical corticosteroid or, in rare cases, a systemic corticosteroid.
+If a severe reaction occurs due to the test, the patient may be treated with a topical corticosteroid or, in rare cases, with a systemic corticosteroid.